 Susan cheats on Edward with a charismatic businessman – Hutton Morrow.
 She also finds out that she’s pregnant with Edward’s baby girl.
 Hutton helps Susan follow through with an abortion.
 While Susan and Hutton feel that Edward would never know, he catches them red handed in a car just outside the hospital.
 Susan has the abortion because she is tired of her life with Edward and feels that having a baby with him would only make things worse for her.
 Edward is left standing helpless as his soft, romantic nature has made him lose both his wife and his unborn daughter.
 Edward goes away and Susan gets married to Hutton.
 Years pass, 19 to be specific.

 Susan, who still believes that she is not an artist, now owns an art gallery where she displays the work of other artists.
-This is where the film begins with dancing fat women.
+This is where the Nocturnal Animals begins, with the dancing fat women.

 Apart from the fact that this is a form of art that is being displayed at Susan’s gallery, it is also a subliminal messaging about how women who don’t fit into the mould of today’s “ideal body size”, are still happy and celebrating.
 This is also an extended metaphor to show how people can be happy in spite of not having materialistic cravings (that the world otherwise seems to have).
 It is also the opposite of where Susan is today.
 She lives in a mansion with servants and personal staff.
 But her life is empty.
 It is quickly revealed that Hutton is not interested in Susan anymore and lies a lot to her.
 They seem to be in financial troubles too as their business is not doing well.
 Hutton is constantly talking about a deal he needs to make in NY to get back on top of things.
 Susan wants to spend some alone time with Hutton but he says he’s getting back to NY for the deal.